shohelranashaon/ConvayAssessment/README.md

 # ConvayAssessment
-Automation for Conway meeting platform using Playwright.
-Covers host meeting creation, link sharing, participant join from another browser, and mic mute/unmute status checks.
+This automation project for the Conway Meeting Platform uses Playwright (JavaScript) to validate host meeting creation, link sharing, participant joining from another browser, and essential audio checks such as mic mute/unmute and WebRTC-based microphone permission verification..

 # Convay Meeting Automation

-Automation Testing on the [Convay](https://www.convay.com/)
+Automation Testing for the [Convay](https://www.convay.com/)
-This project automates login, add-to-cart, and checkout flows using **Playwright**, **JavaScript**, and the **Page Object Model (POM)** pattern.
+This project validates core meeting flows using **Playwright**, **JavaScript**, and the **Page Object Model (POM)** pattern.

 ---